idanmel/hahimur/README.md

   - A match can be shown without teams ✅
   - A match that didn't end yet, will show the teams without the score ✅
   - A match that ended will show the teams with the score ✅
+  - Hide #
+  - Show date and time

 - Match predictions